Envoy Air: Fleet

 In September 2009, AMR Corporation announced plans to add a First Class cabin to its fleet of 25 Bombardier CRJ700 regional jets and also signed a letter of intent with Bombardier, Inc. to exercise options for the purchase of 22 additional CRJ700 aircraft for delivery beginning in the middle of 2010.

 In January 2014, American Eagle's pilots' union reached an agreement with the regional carrier's management that guaranteed 60 of the 90 new Embraer 175 aircraft that American Airlines ordered in December were to be operated by Eagle.
 The deal included options for 90 other aircraft to be operated by the regional carrier.
 Delivery of the aircraft would begin in the first quarter of 2015.
 This deal was voted down by the pilots' union, the Air Line Pilots Association (ALPA).

 Envoy was awarded 40 new Embraer 175 aircraft with 90 options.
 Deliveries began on November 13, 2015.

 In October 2016, Envoy announced that they had taken delivery of two additional Embraer 175 aircraft.

 In May 2018, Envoy announced that they had taken delivery of fifteen additional Embraer 175 aircraft between March and November 2019 bringing the total of E175's to 69 by the end of 2019.

 In November 2018, Envoy announced that they had taken delivery of an additional fifteen Embraer 175 aircraft totaling 84 by mid-2020.

 In December 2019, Envoy transferred all of the remaining Bombardier CRJ700 aircraft to PSA Airlines.

 In March 2020, it was announced that all twenty of the Embraer 175 aircraft operated by Compass Airlines would be transferred to Envoy upon their closure in April 2020.

 In February 2021, American Airlines announced that the remaining ERJ140 fleet belonging to Envoy would end service on May 5, 2021.

 On March 1, 2021, Envoy ordered six Embraer 170 jets, expected to enter the fleet in 2021.

 On June 20, 2023, at the Paris Air Show, the American Airlines Group ordered seven Embraer 175 jets, on behalf of Envoy Air.

+On June 9, 2025, Envoy announced the further awarding of 33 additional E175s to be delivered in 2026 and 2027.